Harlow Stroke Support Group

 The following could be a sign that you have AF:

-A doctor or nurse will need to check your pulse to find out if you have AF.
+A doctor or nurse will need to confirm a diagnosis of AF.